lb15/basal-to-multiciliated/README.md

 # Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision

-This repository contains analysis scripts for the datasets presented in "Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision".
+This repository contains analysis scripts for the datasets presented in "Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision". doi: https://doi.org/10.1101/2022.10.05.511009

 Script and data uploads are currently ongoing during the submission process.